nikhilgorantla/k8s-api/README.md

-# Kubernetes-api

-## How to View Kubernetes api with Swagger or ReDoc
+# How to View Kubernetes api with Swagger or ReDoc

 ### Start a reverse proxy to kubernetes api server